-Web design services are booming as more businesses see the value of upgrading their digital marketing efforts.
-Going beyond social media, brick-and-mortar businesses are also looking to increase their online presence by building their own websites.
+Web design services are booming as more businesses consider upgrading their digital marketing efforts.
+Going beyond social media, brick-and-mortar businesses also want to increase their online presence by building their own websites.

 The demand for web designers will increase in the coming years.
 If you want to lend your expertise and help business owners accomplish their digital marketing goals, it's high time you build a web design business from the ground up.

-This blog will talk about 11 such proven steps about how to start a web design business.
+This blog will talk about 11 proven steps to start a web design business.

 1. Come up with a set of objectives